Bananas And Cream Oatmeal

 🥘 Ingredients

-- Walnuts: Walnuts in oatmeal is one of my favorite combinations.
-Walnuts are have a rich, slightly sweet, earthy and buttery flavor with a mild crunchy texture that pairs really well with oatmeal.
-But you can use any nuts you like, or omit them if you’re not a fan of nuts!
+Walnuts: Walnuts in oatmeal are one of my favorite combinations.
+They have a rich, slightly sweet, earthy, and buttery flavor with a mild crunch that pairs perfectly with the oats.

-- Water And Unsweetened Almond Milk: Combining water and milk allows you to get a lot of volume out of your oats, while still getting a creamy and rich feeling.
-You can use any milk you like – everything from regular milk to soy milk to oat milk or your favorite non-dairy milk will all work.
-For a super decadent feel, try coconut cream, canned coconut milk, or whole milk.
-For a thinner oatmeal, use more water or milk, for a thicker oatmeal, use less!
+Water and Unsweetened Almond Milk: I combine water and milk to get plenty of volume out of the oats while still keeping creamy.
+I find any milk works well here from regular milk to soy milk to oat milk or any favorite non dairy milk.
+For a super decadent touch I try coconut cream, canned coconut milk, or whole milk.
+I use more water or milk for a thinner oatmeal and less for a thicker consistency.

 💭 Expert Tips

 - Not all oats are gluten free.
-Make sure to use gluten free certified oats if you’re trying to guarantee that this recipe is gluten free.
-While all oats technically are gluten free, not all oats are processed in gluten-free facilities, so cross-contamination is a risk.
-If you need this oatmeal recipe with banana to be gluten free, make sure the package of oats says “certified gluten free”.
-If you can find it, I recommend purity protocol oats for a super guaranteed gluten free version.
+I always make sure to use gluten-free certified oats when I want this recipe to be truly gluten free.
+While oats themselves are technically gluten free, many aren’t processed in dedicated gluten-free facilities, so cross-contamination is possible.
+If I need this banana oatmeal to be completely safe, I check that the package says “certified gluten free.”
+When I can find them, I like using Purity Protocol oats for an extra-guaranteed gluten-free option.

-- Meal prep this banana walnut oatmeal recipe by making a double batch, separating it into individual serving containers and storing it in the fridge.
-Then when you’re ready to serve, just pop it into the microwave and enjoy it all week long!
+- Meal prep.
+I like to meal prep this banana walnut oatmeal by making a double batch and dividing it into individual containers for the fridge.
+Then, when it’s time to eat, I just pop a container in the microwave and enjoy a quick, delicious breakfast all week long.

 📖 Variations

-- Pumpkin Pie Spice Oatmeal With Vanilla: Instead of cinnamon, add pumpkin pie spice and 1/4 tsp vanilla extract!
+Pumpkin Pie Spice Oatmeal With Vanilla: Instead of cinnamon, I sometimes use pumpkin pie spice and add 1/4 teaspoon of vanilla extract for a warm cozy flavor.

-- Caramelized Banana Oatmeal: Spray a small skillet with olive oil spray or coconut oil spray and cook the bananas for 3-5 minutes until they are golden brown and caramelized before adding them to your oatmeal.
+Caramelized Banana Oatmeal: I spray a small skillet with olive oil spray or coconut oil spray and cook the bananas for 3 to 5 minutes until they are golden brown and caramelized, then add them to the oatmeal.
+This one is my favorite!

-- Banana Overnight Oats: Don’t cook your oats, and instead, combine the oats, mix-ins, and 1 cup almond milk in a mason jar or airtight container.
-Store in the fridge overnight, then enjoy in the morning!
+Banana Overnight Oats: I skip cooking the oats and instead combine the oats, mix-ins, and 1 cup of almond milk in a mason jar or airtight container.
+I store it in the fridge overnight and enjoy it in the morning.

 ❓Recipe FAQs